 Replication is another way of saying manufacturing or pressing.
-This is NOT taking a blank and burning the data onto the disc.
+This is NOT the same as taking a blank and burning the data onto the disc.

 Is Replication the same thing as a Glass Master?